-This piece was made for someone VERY WEALTHY,
+This piece was made for someone VERY WEALTHY, a ‘Titled’ person!

 It still has its original brass handles, escutcheon, hinges and lock.
+No key.

-The chest would have been used for storing silver and probably would have been located in the Lord’s living room.
-It would have been displayed in a prominent place in his Manor House or Castle, as it ‘screams’ out to “Look at my enormous and high quality silver chest, I own a lot of silver and did I tell you, I’m VERY WEALTHY!”.
+It would have been displayed in a prominent place in his Manor House or Castle, as it ‘screams’ out to visitors: “Look at my enormous and high quality silver chest, I own a lot of silver and did I tell you, I’m VERY WEALTHY!”.

 The legs are finely carved lions paw feet, with hairy knees.